iworks/sierotki/readme.txt

 == Changelog ==

+= 3.1.2 - 2023-03-10 =

+* Tags `pre` and `code` have been added to protected tags.
+* The issue with removing line ends has been fixed.
+Props for [joannapl](https://wordpress.org/support/users/joannapl/).

 = 3.1.1 - 2023-03-07 =

 * The order of protected tags has been changed to avoid a replacement issue.
 Props for [Against The Odds](https://wordpress.org/support/users/againsttheodds/).